 An annual day camp held each summer for girls in 5th through 8th grade to promote interest in science.
 Activities and experiments include using science to make art and toys, investigating the earth and environment, exploring the chemistry of food and decorating t-shirts.
 Supported by ACS and Illinois Chemistry.

 The Department of Chemistry has participated in hosting the Illinois Science Olympiad in many past years.
 Graduate student volunteers design and judge events at the regional and state middle and high school competitions.
 Approximately 1500 students from 50 schools participate in these one-day competitions.

 Project SEARCH (Science Education and Research for Children)

 Groups of 2 to 3 UIUC students enrolled in CHEM 199S develop lesson plans and decide with the elementary school teachers what subjects to teach.
 They visit Urbana or Champaign classrooms 2 hours a week for a semester.
 This class targets K-5 classrooms.

 The Orpheum Children's Science Museum offers the Weekend Wizards program every Saturday afternoon.
 Programs are free for children who are members of the museum, and cover topics ranging from the stars to recycling.
 Students and organizations at the University of Illinois participate in providing these programs.
 For more information, click the link above to visit the Orpheum Children's Science Museum Weekend Wizards website!
 Other activities for children are available at the Orpheum.

 Encouraging Tomorrow's Chemists (ETC)

 ETC collaborates with the Urbana Middle School faculty.
-UIUC graduate student volunteers prepare and direct three labs that explore with the students the nature of matter and the special chemistry of chemiluminescence and polymers.
+University of Illinois-UC graduate student volunteers prepare and direct three labs that explore with the students the nature of matter and the special chemistry of chemiluminescence and polymers.
 Approximately 350 students from 13 science classes participate in this three-day event.